If you are not able to present your poster, you are kindly requested to contact the organising office as soon as possible.

 Presence at posters

-In order to enable discussion and interaction with other participants, it is mandatory for you or one of your group members to be present at your poster board during the according poster session.
+In order to enable discussion and interaction with other participants, it is recommended for you or one of your group members to be present at your poster board during the according poster walks.

 - Due to EACCME regulations, authors are requested to disclose possible conflicts of interest on the poster.